 However, there are many different dialects of German.
 Some of these include Low Saxon, Franconian, Swabian, Alemannic, Ripuarian, Hessian, and Bavarian.

 There are also a few minority languages spoken in Germany, such as Danish, Romani, Sorbian, and North and South Frisian.
 A small percentage only speaks these minority languages of the population and are mostly found in specific regions of the country.

 Lastly, due to the high number of immigrants in recent years, many languages from other countries are also spoken in Germany.
 These include Turkish, Kurdish, Polish, and Arabic.

 - The German Language is Not as Hard as You Think

 Despite what many believe, German is not as difficult to learn as one might think.
 In fact, some might even argue that it’s easier than learning other languages such as French or Spanish.

 This is because German grammar is actually quite simple when compared to other languages.
-What makes German seem difficult at first is the large number of vocabulary words.
+What makes German seem difficult at first is a large number of vocabulary words.

 The TestDaF is one such example.
 It’s a general German language exam that assesses your ability to perform various tasks in the German language.
 These include reading, writing, listening, and speaking.